pnp/graph-connectors-samples/samples/nodejs-typescript-food-catalog/readme.md

 ## Summary

-This sample project uses Microsoft 365 Agents Toolkit for Visual Studio Code to simplify the process of creating a [Microsoft Graph connector](https://learn.microsoft.com/graph/connecting-external-content-connectors-overview) that ingests data from a custom API to Microsoft Graph.
+This sample project uses Microsoft 365 Agents Toolkit for Visual Studio Code to simplify the process of creating a [Copilot connector](https://learn.microsoft.com/graph/connecting-external-content-connectors-overview) that ingests data from a custom API to Microsoft Graph.
 It provides an end to end example of creating the connector, ingesting content and refreshing the ingested content on a schedule.
 It also includes the [simplified admin experience](https://learn.microsoft.com/graph/connecting-external-content-deploy-teams) which means that admins can toggle the connector on and off from the Microsoft Teams admin center.

 > ℹ️ Sample data is taken from [Open Food Facts API](https://openfoodfacts.github.io/openfoodfacts-server/api/).